Online shopping is convenient, but things can often go wrong. Make sure you know your consumer rights.

 - You must be given clear information about the goods or services before you buy

 - Your goods must be delivered within thirty days unless you agree otherwise with the supplier.
 If that doesn't happen, you'll be entitled to a refund.

 - Once you have notified the supplier in writing (or another durable medium) that you want to cancel your purchase, you must be fully refunded within 30 days.

 Once again there are exceptions.
 These rules and the cooling-off period don't apply to financial products bought online (although the financial services industry has its own regulations), or to contracts involving the sale of land.

-What happens if goods are faulty but the seven days are up?
+What happens if goods are faulty but the cooling-off period is up?